Presbyterian Church in Ireland selects new moderator

 Mr Bruce, who lives near Lisburn, and worships at Elmwood Presbyterian Church on the outskirts of the city, will be the denomination’s 175th Moderator since 1840 and the first in over 20 years to come from a position outside of parish ministry.

-Three other candidates were nominated for election: Rev Mairisíne Stanfield (53), who would have been the church’s first female moderator had she been elected; Rev William Henry (50; and Rev Albin Rankin (55).

 The moderator of the Presbyterian Church in Ireland holds the post for one year, from June, or from general assembly to general assembly.
-The current moderator is Rev Dr Charles McMullen.
+The current moderator is Rev William Henry.

 Of the church’s 19 presbyteries on the island those of Monaghan and Dublin, as well as Munster are in the Republic, while the presbyteries of Derry and Donegal are cross-border.
 All others are in Northern Ireland.